 While the actual terms used to describe the P1450 code vary by manufacturer, the overall meaning remains the same.
 The P1450 code indicates that there’s too much vacuum in the EVAP system or fuel tank.
 This situation means the PCM cannot bleed the vacuum to maintain proper pressure.

 If the high vacuum remains for longer than sixty seconds, the PCM detects a fault.
-Thereby the Check Engine Light comes on and the P1450 code gets set in the system.
+The Check Engine Light comes on, and the P1450 code gets set in the system.

 What Are The Symptoms Of P1450?